dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    those debates are in the hands of the public.

-   Having thus mentioned my intention, I shall confine my present remarks to such matters as more immediately relate to those debates.
-Whoever will take a review of them, cannot but perceive that the speakers in opposition to the Bank are those, who from their remote situation feel themselves very little, if at all, interested in the prosperity of the more settled and improved parts of the state.
-Their ideas of government, agriculture and commerce, are drawn from the limited to their own frontier habitations; and their politics seem calculated to suit their particular situations, at the expense and detriment of the rest.
+   Having thus mentioned my intention, I shall confine my present remarks to such matters as more immediately relate to those debates. &mdash; Whoever will take a review of them, cannot but perceive that the speakers in opposition to the Bank are those, who from their remote situation feel themselves very little, if at all, interested in the prosperity of the more settled and improved parts of the state.
+Their ideas of government, agriculture and commerce, are drawn from and limited to their own frontier habitations; and their politics seem calculated to suit their particular situations, at the expence and detriment of the rest.
 By attempting this, they injure themselves and the event in this instance, as in all others of narrow and contracted politics, will turn out to their own disadvantage.

-   If those persons could not perceive that a Bank was beneficial to the landed interest, it must be-either because they have yet no produce to sell or export, or because they have no commercial intercourse with the market where the Bank is established at.
+   If those persons could not perceive that a Bank was beneficial to the landed interest, it must be &mdash; either because they have yet no produce to sell or export, or because they have no commercial intercourse with the market where the Bank is established at.
 But even in this case their policy is ill calculated, and badly applied.

-   The time will come, when they will have produce for sale and exportation, and consequently will then want a market and a ready means of turning it into cash; and whether that produce is brought to Philadelphia market or goes to Baltimore, the consequences to themselves will be nearly the same.
+   The time will come, when they *will have* produce for sale and exportation, and consequently will then want a market and a ready means of turning it into cash; and whether that produce is brought to Philadelphia market or goes to Baltimore, the consequences to themselves will be nearly the same.
-   The quick intercourse of commercial intelligence that passes between the two markets of Philadelphia and Baltimore, immediately operates to regulate the price of the one by the other; and whenever it fails here, from whatever cause it may be, it falls there.
+   The quick intercourse of commercial intelligence that passes between the two markets of Philadelphia and Baltimore, immediately operates to regulate the price of the one by the other; and whenever it falls here, from whatever cause it may be, it falls there.

    There are two stages or degrees into which the landed interest in